 St. Helen’s is renowned as one of the fastest drying grounds on the county circuit

-First staged first-class cricket since 1921, when Glamorgan joined the County Championship
+First staged first-class cricket in 1921, when Glamorgan joined the County Championship

-Glamorgan claimed back-to-back victories over Australia at this ground in 1964 and 1968
+Glamorgan claimed back-to-back victories over the Australians at this ground in 1964 and 1968

 The first ground where a player scored six sixes in an over – Nottinghamshire’s Sir Garfield Sobers batted a perfect over against Malcolm Nash in 1968